-Solo Travel safety-7 Tips on How to Avoid Being a Robbery Victim With fears now of terrorism, travelers may overlook the more likely possibility of property loss and theft.
+Solo Travel safety-7 Tips on How to Avoid Being a Robbery Victim With fears resulting from a global pandemic and infrequent, but still concerning, acts of terrorism, travelers may overlook the more likely possibility of property loss and theft.
 More often, petty crimes can occur.
 I learned my lesson on a joint work and pleasure trip.
 Read on to learn how to dodge wily thieves, It is true that with some thought robberies abroad can be more easily avoided.

-When I returned from my last trip abroad earlier this year, I had some updated thoughts.
+When I returned from my last trip abroad, I had some updated thoughts.
 (It is good to think how to use such tips at home.
 It is easy to be less watchful in familiar places.)

 Solo Travel safety-7 Tips on How to Avoid Being a Robbery Victim, Tip One: